Solab5/blog/index.md

 ## Artificial Intelligence is for Everyone
-*Hello and welcome my blog.
-Let's talk data Science.*
+*Hello and welcome to my blog.
+Let's talk data Science.
+Scroll down and check out on my posts.*